 All have a governor (typically centrifugal/mechanical or air vane design) that opens the throttle as needed to maintain the pre-selected speed when the force required to cut thicker or taller grass is encountered.
 Gasoline mowers offer the advantage of greater power and range over electric mowers.

-They do emit a large amount of pollutants as a result of engine combustion, and their engines require routine maintenance such as cleaning or replacing the spark plug and air filter, as well as changing the engine oil.
+They do emit a large number of pollutants as a result of engine combustion, and their engines require routine maintenance such as cleaning or replacing the spark plug and air filter, as well as changing the engine oil.

 Electrical Lawn mower